fireproofdiscord/FireproofBot/README.md

 `repo_name` must be the name of a repository made by the bot<br>
 `username` must be the username of a user to invite as a collaborator<br>
 The user will need to accept the invitation from the email they will receive from noreply@github.com<br>
-This lets the user push straight to the repository using any git client that supports Github<br>
+This lets the user push straight to the repository using any git client that supports GitHub<br>
 Any user can make a pull request, which will need to be accepted either using a git client or [praccept](#praccept)

 ### revokepushdiscord